trealla-prolog/trealla-OLDv1/README.md

 	make NOSSL=1

-To build without ISOCLINE (use GNU readline instead):
+To build with ISOCLINE (default is to use GNU readline):

-	make NOISOCLINE=1
+	make ISOCLINE=1

 Then...